rosengurtt/dataCleaningAssignment/README.md

 where pathToFolder is the path to the folder where the raw data was extracted.

-The script at the end executes the 2 functions automatically, assuming the data files are in the current directory, as it is indicated in the assignment submission instructions
+The script at the end executes the second function automatically, assuming the data files are in the current directory, as it is indicated in the assignment submission instructions